About Scala

 Scala is an object-oriented, functional, and concurrent general-purpose programming language.
 As the language behind Apache Spark, a widely used data science framework, Scala has proven to be a suitable choice for data science.
 Scala can also be an effective choice for learning computer science.

-But why not Python, R, or Julia?
+But what about Python, R, or Julia?

 Scala appeared on the programming language landscape in 2004 and has had a stable presence among the top 20 languages for over a decade.